! START COVID ALERT BAR (DB)--> <! END COVID ALERT BAR (DB)-->

 Amid the COVID-19 pandemic, the related economic crisis, a national reckoning about structural inequities in U.S. society, and heightened polarization across the electorate, the campaigns and elections are impacting how organizations and executives communicate on the issues of the day.

-The Art and Science of Polling –Friday, September 18 at 12 noon ET
+The Art and Science of Polling –Friday, September 18

-Issue Campaigns in an Era of Disruption – Friday, October 2 at 10 a.m.
-ET
+Issue Campaigns in an Era of Disruption – Friday, October 2

-Jonathan Greenblatt, CEO and National Director of the Anti-Defamation League, and Marc Morial, President and CEO of the National Urban League explore the dynamics at play as organizations communicate, engage and activate on some of the most consequential issues facing American society amid the pandemic and ahead of one of the most hotly contested and divisive elections in modern history.
+Jonathan Greenblatt, CEO and National Director of the Anti-Defamation League, and Marc Morial, President and CEO of the National Urban League explored the dynamics at play as organizations communicate, engage and activate on some of the most consequential issues facing American society amid the pandemic and ahead of one of the most hotly contested and divisive elections in modern history.

 A New Age of Reporting and Analysis – Wednesday, October 28

 CNN Chief Political Analyst Gloria Borger and Aspen Digital Executive Director Vivian Schiller discussed how campaign and election coverage in 2020 is unlike any previous election, whether the media and social platforms have voters’ attention and trust amid heightened polarization and misinformation, and what Election Night – or week or month – might look like.